 Stop In Počitelj

-Our first stop was the 15th medieval village of Počitelj.
-Located about 30km south of Mostar, Počitelj is situated in a deep river valley along the Neretva River and surrounded by the rugged rocky mountains of the Balkans.
-We were immediately transported back to another era.
+The 15th medieval village of Počitelj is located about 30km south of Mostar.
+Situated in a deep river valley along the Neretva River and surrounded by the rugged rocky mountains of the Balkans, Počitelj is a town lost in time.
+We were immediately transported back into another era!

 With an early morning chill in the air, we couldn’t wait to try a cup of Bosnian coffee.
 Unlike Turkish coffee, Bosnian coffee is bitter, potent and about as thick as mud – yet surprisingly good!